First Nations Waste Management Initiative

 About the program

-This initiative supports First Nations in developing sustainable waste management systems through modern infrastructure, operations, training and partnerships.
-It is a complementary source of funding to the First Nation Infrastructure Fund.
+This initiative provides support to First Nations to develop sustainable waste management systems through modern infrastructure, operations, training and partnerships.

-In fiscal year 2017 to 2018, $96.2 million in funding is available for a range of waste management solutions, such as:
+Funding is available for a range of waste management activities, such as:

-- community waste management agreements with municipalities and service providers (municipal-type agreements)
+- waste management agreements with municipalities and service providers (municipal-type agreements)

-- engineered landfills in remote and isolated communities
+- construction of engineered landfills in remote and isolated communities

-- waste reduction and diversion initiatives such as recycling, composting and hazardous waste programs
+- waste reduction and diversion initiatives such as recycling, composting and hazardous waste management programs

 - waste operator training